-As a Social Partner, HOSPEEM has access to senior figures within the European Institutions.
+As a Social Partner, HOSPEEM has access to senior figures within the European Institutions, other relevant European organisations and stakeholders for the European hospital and healthcare sector.
 This means that HOSPEEM has the opportunity to put forward the views of employers on employment and industrial relation issues directly to key individuals at the EU Commission, the European parliament and the Council.
-In 2011:
+The most relevant involvement of HOSPEEM in the activities of EU Institutions has been: